ergoplatform/ergodocs/docs/dev/scs/ergotree.md

 By evaluating these predicates, ErgoTree authenticates transactions, ensuring their legitimacy and adherence to set rules.
 Its ability to validate and secure transactions while adapting to the transaction context makes ErgoTree a versatile tool, extending its applicability to various digital platforms, including other cryptocurrencies and Central Bank Digital Currencies (CBDCs), or even non-monetary digital objects where smart access could be needed.

 - Additional parties can be authorized
-- PArties can delegate authorization
+- Parties can delegate authorization
 - AND/OR expressions
 - Conditions can be more than who signed.